brian6484/CSKnowledge/Database/ACID .md

 # ACID
 ## Atomicity
-All operations in a transaction should execute as 1 unit of work (1 atom if you will).
+All operations in a transaction should execute as 1 unit of work (1 atom if you will)

 ## Consistency
 Transactions should allow multiple users to work (read,update,etc) concurrently on same piece of data without compromising the consistency of data.